 China Scholarship Council

 Doctoral applicants admitted to the Graduate School typically receive full funding; Chinese citizens may also benefit from Notre Dame’s relationship with the China Scholarship Council (CSC).
-If you wish to be considered for additional funding through the CSC, you will be able to notify us through the online application before you formally submit.
+If you wish to be considered for additional funding through the CSC, notify us through the online application.

 What Is the China Scholarship Council?